School's ban on dreadlocks, braids sparks complaints

 Mikaere said the ministry did not require schools to inform it about their rules, however, "we do expect them to communicate the school rules clearly to parents and caregivers and require schools to consult if they are proposing any changes".

-"The Human Rights Act (HRA) prohibits discrimination in education where a student is treated less favourably because of one or more of the 13 prohibited grounds under the Human Rights Act," the spokesperson told the Herald.
+"The Human Rights Act (HRA) prohibits discrimination in education where a student is treated less favourably because of one or more of the 13 prohibited grounds under the Human Rights Act," acting Race Relations Commissioner Saunoamaali'i Karanin Sumeo told the Herald.

 "Hairstyle on its own is not a prohibited ground.
 However, if schools restrict students from wearing their hair in a way that connects to their cultural, ethnic or religious identity, then it could be grounds for discrimination under the Act."